Aduragbemi-olamide/data-analytics-portfolio/Police_Department_Crime_Dashboard/README.md

 ## Project Overview
 This project analyzes reported crime incidents to identify patterns, trends, and high-risk areas that can support data-driven policing and public safety decisions.

-The dashboard was developed using Power BI, with data preparation and cleaning performed in Excel.
+The dashboard was developed using Microsoft Excel, with data preparation and cleaning also performed in Excel.

 ---